RuslanLevond/final-year-project/README.md

 Please go to `/wiki` for more information.

+## Machine Learning Model

+The ML model that was developed during the final year project is made publicly [here](https://studio.edgeimpulse.com/public/81005/latest).

 ## Raspberry Pi Configurations

 By following the described procedures, you would be able to run either of the frameworks